zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_iot_edge/aks_iot_edge_terraform/_index.md

 ![Screenshot showing sync config IoT Edge device in VM](./09.png)

-* Once the file is uploaded, we will launch the following command:
+* Once the file is uploaded, execute the following command:

 > **Note: You can see an example of the [deployment.json](https://github.com/main/Kubernetes_edge/blob/main/deploy/scripts/edge/deployment.json) file that we use.**